calebwkang/ConnectCarolina/README.md

 For Students by Year in School, GPA, and Major

-For Classes: by GenEds fulfilled, level, deptarment
+For Classes: by GenEds fulfilled, level, department